Update on Access to Health Care for Immigrants and Their Families

-USCIS also specified that if an individual lives in a jurisdiction where social distancing is taking place or works for an employer or attends a school or university that shuts down to prevent the spread of COVID-19, the individual can submit a statement with their application about how these policies have affected factors considered in the public charge determination.
+USCIS also specified that individuals who live in a jurisdiction where quarantine or social distancing are taking place and individuals who work for an employer or attend a school or university that shuts down to prevent the spread of COVID-19 can submit a statement with their immigration application about how these policies have affected factors considered in the public charge determination.

-Receipt of health care services through Medicare, CHIP, state-only–funded health programs, the federal or state marketplaces, or private insurance do not count as negative factors.
+Medicare, CHIP, state-funded health programs, the health care marketplaces and private insurance are not considered “public benefits” under the public charge regulations and may be weighed positively as a source of health care coverage.
 Medicaid for emergency services, services provided to children under 21 years old, or pregnant women (including 60 days of postpartum services) are not weighed negatively in a public charge determination.

 The U.S. State Department’s public charge regulations specifically exempt health services for immunizations and for testing and treatment of communicable diseases, as well as emergency services and services for children and pregnant women (including 60 days of postpartum services) in the public charge determinations made by consular officials abroad.

 Families First Coronavirus Response Act, Public Law No. 116-127 (Mar.
 18, 2020).

 Coronavirus Aid, Relief and Economic Security Act, Public Law No. 116-136 (Mar.
 27, 2020).